hareh4ru/hareh4ru.github.io/_posts/2024-03-15-Hack-The-Box-CTF-2024.md

 category: pwn
 tags: HTB2024
 excerpt_separator: <!--more-->
-title: Hack The Box CTF 2024 Write-up (Pwn)
+title: 'Hack The Box CTF 2024 Write-up (Pwn) [EN]'
 ---
 This week I played Hack The Box CTF 2024 with @vubar, the student team of VU.
 Playing CTF offline with a foreign team was one of my dreams during the exchange program.
-Thanks to @vubar for accepting this stranger:)
+Thanks to @vubar for accepting this stranger!

-We solved every challenges except two web, and ranked 14th.
+We solved every challenges except 1 web, and ranked 13th.
 I solved pwn challenges with @meowmeowxw and @verdic and it was a really nice experience to learn from.

 Below is a brief writeup of challenges we solved.